Is the CBP Refund Claims Portal Open Yet?

 - CBP CSMS #67844987 — Imposing Temporary Section 122 Duties

-Why someone would still use RefundArrow even if CAPE launches
+Why someone would still use RefundArrow even with CAPE live

-- IOR vs consignee diagnosis — portal access does not answer who actually controls the claim
+- IOR vs consignee diagnosis — portal access does not answer who actually controls the refund

-- Duty separation — you still need to isolate the relevant tariff layer from Section 122 / 232 / 301 and other nonrefundable duties
+- Duty separation — IEEPA must be isolated from Section 122 / 232 / 301 and other nonrefundable duty types

-In plain English: even if CBP opens CAPE, many importers will still need help getting from “I think I paid these tariffs” to “here is a clean, supportable set of entries and documents.”
+In plain English: even with CAPE Phase 1 available, many importers still need help getting from "I think I paid these tariffs" to "here is a complete, accurate CSV ready for the ACE Portal."

 If you already have documents